chongzixin/notes-on-github/README.md

 - **broad framing** - take several small risks over the long term has much higher likelihood of success compared to huge risk in short term
 - arrogant experts/statements are the least trustworthy

+### The Art of Creative Thinking

+- Use the stepping stones of analogy
+- Make the strange familiar, and the familiar strange
+- Widen your span of relevance
+- Practice serendipity
+- Chance favours only the prepared mind
+- Curiosity
+- Keep your eyes open
+- Listen for ideas
+- Reading to generate ideas
+- Keep a Notebook

 ---